thenicebro/scenarios/linux/challenge-different-file-editing/solutions/step2-solution.md

 # Solution

-- Input `wc -l ~/access.log > ~/result.txt` command to count the total number of lines in a file
+- Input `cat ~/access.log | wc -l > ~/result.txt` command to count the total number of lines in a file.